mesoscale-activity-map/map-ephys/doc/ingestion_instruction.md

      - Ingestion of ***probe insertion*** information
      - Ingestion of clustering results
-     - Ingestion of quality controle results (if available)
+     - Ingestion of quality control results (if available)

    If needed, users can additionally configure a dj.config['custom'] variable to adjust local data paths for ephys data: